nourabyte/oop-learn/02-inheritance/03-superclass-and-subclass/step.md

 It is also referred to **parent class or base class**.
 A `superclass` defines common **characteristics, properties, and behaviors** that **can be shared** by multiple `subclasses`.

->Subclass: A subclass is a class that inherits from a superclass.
+>Subclass: a subclass is a class that inherits from a superclass.

 is the **child class or derived class**.
 A `subclass` **extends** the **functionality of the superclass** by **adding** its own unique properties, methods, and behaviors.
 It can also override or modify the inherited members from the superclass.